CFFreire/terminal-executor/README.md

 your command here
 ```

-Click the "▶ Execute" CodeLens above the command to run it in the terminal.
+Click the "▶ Execute" CodeLens above the command to run it in the VS Code terminal.

 ## Variables

-Terminal Executor supports both environment variables and custom variables defined within your file.
+Terminal Automator supports both environment variables and custom variables defined within your file.

 ### Custom Variables